imperio-linode/instances/README.md

 ### Aim

 Imperio Instances is service meant to process and manage instances object related tasks.
-It manages gateway-forwarded requests about Instances, manages its database and procs terraform deployments in [Imperio Linode Services](../linode-services).
+It manages gateway-forwarded requests about Instances, manages its database and procs deployments in [Imperio Linode Services](../linode-services).

 ### Functional Testing
 Since this is a web application, it is best tested in cloud.
 Testing locally is viable, but requires path parameters to be changed.